Retiring in Switzerland: A Guide for U.S. Citizens

 Inheritance Taxes in Switzerland

-Planning for retirement inevitably involves planning for the transfer of your wealth and distributions of your assets.
+Planning for retirement inevitably involves planning for the transfer of your wealth and distribution of your assets.
+If you are married to a non-resident for U.S. tax purposes, be sure to discuss planning opportunities with your cross-border advisor.

 With respect to Switzerland, the country does not levy an inheritance tax at the federal level.
 However, inheritance taxes may apply at the cantonal level.